Looking for "best" IVF clinic abroad?

 Science has given us two procedures, PGT-A and sperm sorting, to enable those seeking to select the sex of their baby (for whatever reason) but for a number of reasons (morally, ethically, and legally) access to these depends on the country in which you are undergoing any form of assisted reproduction.

 There are many reasons why someone would want or need to choose the sex.
-For the majority the simplest way to do this is to identify a clinic which offers the genetic testing of embryos and documents the sex of the embryo(s) on the test results.
+For the majority, the simplest way to do this is to identify a clinic that offers the genetic testing of embryos and documents the sex of the embryo(s) on the test results.
 So where is this possible?

 Well, there are national variations and possibilities, and these are based around complex notions of ethics, morals, and legislation; sometimes these variations are obvious, sometimes not as the examples below show,

-• In some countries the law states that choosing a sex of a baby is not allowed but there is no specific regulation placed on clinics.
+• In some countries, the law states that choosing the sex of a baby is not allowed but there is no specific regulation placed on clinics.
 This is the case in countries such as Ukraine or Russia which means that in practice clinics may include the information alongside test results.

-• In some countries – there is no specific legislation which covers the information which can be listed on PGT-A results, but clinics are recommended not to allow patients to select the sex of the embryo by the national regulatory body which oversees the work of those involved in assisted reproduction.
-This situation means that rules governing this could vary, clinic by the clinic as is the case in North Cyprus
+• In some countries – there is no specific legislation that covers the information that can be listed on PGT-A results, but clinics are recommended not to allow patients to select the sex of the embryo by the national regulatory body that oversees the work of those involved in assisted reproduction.
+This situation means that rules governing this could vary, clinic by clinic as is the case in North Cyprus

 Complicated?
 Yes, it is, and that’s why it is so important to do your research and seek independent advice when you are considering so-called IVF family balancing or sex selection for any reason.
 We have put together a list which will help you begin your search for countries that have specific legislation in place regarding IVF and sex selection as well as those who are likely to provide such information on PGT-A test results on a clinic by clinic basis.